 Builder, being confused by plans that included a mysterious pillar, travelled

-to Italy to consult with the architect, leaving his apprentice to work
+to Italy to consult with the architect, leaving his apprentice to work on his

-widowed mother saw the crime committed and The Master was supposedly hanged.
+saw the crime committed and The Master was supposedly hanged.

-a new life as a Craftsman.
+to a new life as a Craftsman.
 Whatever the tale is just a myth also attached

 to several churches and cathedrals in Britain and Europe.

 It is so easy to find masonic connotations where none exist … as Freud

 said “Sometimes a cigar is just that ... a cigar.”
 Maybe someone should have